-Derrick is the Service Manager at our Peninsula store, and is one of our longest-tenured team members.
-Like many local cyclists, he enjoyes riding the Ohio & Erie Canal Towpath Trail, mainly the portion that runs through Summit County.
+Derrick is the (former) Service Manager at our Peninsula store, and was one of our longest-tenured team members.
+Like many local cyclists, he enjoys riding the Ohio & Erie Canal Towpath Trail, mainly the portion that runs through Summit County.
 The trail passes less than a mile from Derrick's house, so it's easy and convenient for him to get to.

 The Towpath Trail runs through four counties (Cuyahoga, Summit, Stark, and Tuscarawas), but the Summit County section is notable in that as of 2012, it is the first county to have the Towpath Trail completed the entire length of the county, with over 40 total miles of trail.
 The Ohio & Erieway Canalway Association celebrated this milestone with events throughout the year.